Are You Confident of the Diagnosis?

 Enthesitis, inflammation at bony insertion sites of ligaments and tendons, is also characteristic of reactive arthritis.
 Patients frequently complain of heel pain, stemming from enthesitis with or without an associated bursitis at the plantar fascia or Achilles tendon insertion onto the calcaneus.
 Dactylitis or sausage digit, a diffuse swelling of a single finger or toe, is also characteristic of both reactive arthritis and other spondyloarthropathies like psoriatic arthritis.

 Skin findings are present in 5-33% of patients, most often on the extensor surfaces of the legs, dorsal aspects of the hands, penis, fingers, and scalp.
-These papulosquamous, psoriasiform lesions, more common in disease initiated by urogenital rather than enteric infections, are known as circinate balanitis (
+These papulosquamous, psoriasiform lesions, more common in disease initiated by urogenital rather than enteric infections, are known as circinate balanitis (Figure 1) when present on the penis

-Keratoderma blennorrhagicum classically is found on the plantar surface of the feet, but palms and other areas may also be involved (
+Keratoderma blennorrhagicum classically is found on the plantar surface of the feet, but palms and other areas may also be involved (Figure 4).
+Keratoderma blennorrhagicum begins as small vesicles on an erythematous base that soon rupture and form lesions with varying degrees of crusting, exudation, and erosion.
+Thick yellow scale and hyperkeratosis is common, and pustules are often present.

 Superficial ulcers are common, and are typically painless and transient.
-These unkeratinized lesions may occur on the buccal mucosa, palate, lips, or tongue (
+These unkeratinized lesions may occur on the buccal mucosa, palate, lips, or tongue (Figure 5).

 Up to one third of patients with reactive arthritis following urogenital infection have skin or mucous membrane pathology, but less so in disease following enteric infection.

-Unilateral or bilateral inflammatory eye lesions, a component of the classic triad of Reiter's syndrome, are present in up to one third of patients.
-Ocular disease in reactive arthritis ranges from a transient, asymptomatic conjunctivitis that resolves spontaneously (most commonly) (
+Unilateral or bilateral inflammatory eye lesions, a component of the classic triad of Reiter’s syndrome, are present in up to one third of patients.
+Ocular disease in reactive arthritis ranges from a transient, asymptomatic conjunctivitis that resolves spontaneously (most commonly) (Figure 6), to an aggressive anterior uveitis or amnio conjunctivitis with severe ocular pain, redness, photophobia, and visual impairment (4-5% of patients).

 Conjunctivitis rarely progresses to keratitis, episcleritis, or corneal ulceration, and development of severe pain or redness warrants an urgent ophthalmologic evaluation to prevent permanent disability.

 Onychodystrophy is common and resembles that seen in psoriasis, including onycholysis, distal yellow-brown discoloration, and hyperkeratosis.
-Nail changes may be severe (
+Nail changes may be severe (Figure 7).

 Urogenital inflammation, represented in the classic triad as urethritis, may occur as part of an initiating sexually transmitted infection, or as an aseptic reactive process at any point throughout the course of the disease.